Communication of the Trump administration during the COVID-19 pandemic: Broadcasts

 Some broadcasters have re-evaluated their approach to covering the briefings: by late-March, CNN and MSNBC had become more cautious in their broadcasts, especially towards remarks by Trump that veer too far from the topic of public health, or during situations where the briefing had become unreasonably long.
 During the April 13 briefing, CNN cut away in the middle of the aforementioned video, with anchor John King arguing that "[playing] a propaganda video at taxpayer expense in the White House briefing room is a new—you can insert your favorite word here in this administration", and MSNBC cutting away following the video, with Ari Melber describing it as "some kind of backward-looking edited video propaganda".

 The practice has, in turn, faced criticism by those who feel they should be broadcast in their entirety due to their importance; deputy Press Secretary Judd Deere tweeted that it was "pretty disgraceful" for the two networks to cut away from the March 23 briefing early, and thanked Fox News for "keeping Americans informed".
 In response, Washington Post media writer Erik Wemple remarked that "... keeping Americans informed requires editing this president.
 A lot."

 Accessibility

-The Coronavirus Task Force briefings do not offer real-time interpretation in American Sign Language.
+The Coronavirus Task Force briefings did not offer real-time interpretation in American Sign Language.
 On August 4, 2020, the National Association of the Deaf and a group of five deaf individuals sued the White House for not providing interpretation.
 Not all deaf viewers are able to fully understand written English (as used by closed captioning).
-Most state-level briefings have utilized interpreters.
+Most state-level briefings utilized interpreters.